By Type of Preserves

 Compote is whole fruit (or big pieces of fruit) cooked with sugar just long enough that the fruit still holds its shape.
 Sometimes a looser version of compote—one made with less sugar—is eaten on its own or with whipped cream as a dessert.
 Think of it as sort of a sweet fruit soup.

 Fruit butters are made by pureeing a fruit, mixing it with sugar, & cooking it.
 This is most commonly done with apples, but you’ll see pear butter, peach butter, & plum butter, too.
 Since it has less sugar than many of the above fruit condiments, it doesn’t gel, making it much looser than, say, jam.
 It’s also less sweet because of this, naturally.
-Think of an apple butter as halfway point between applesauce & jam.
+Think of apple butter as halfway point between applesauce & jam.

 Perhaps the most famous apple butter is Belgium’s beloved Sirop de Liège, a thick, refined, almost syrup-like substance made by reducing apples, pears, & dates.
 It is often eaten with cheese, on toast, in a meatball dish called boulets à la liégeoise, and, of course, on waffles.